Denniskamau/timemachine/README.md

 # TimeMachine
+A python program that helps in tracking the changes made to a file

 ##  Setting up

--change the default location for both the config.dat file under the variable config in the script.
+- change the default location for both the config.dat file under the variable config in the script.

 ## Handling cron